 Liz Howard’s Infinite Citizen of the Shaking Tent won the 2016 Griffin Poetry

 Prize, the first time the prize has been awarded to a debut collection.
 She

 is of mixed European and Anishinaabe descent.
 Born and raised on Treaty

 9 territory in northern Ontario, she now lives in Toronto and assists with

 research on the aging brain.

-Shannon Maguire is an Assistant Professor in the Department of
+Shannon Maguire is an Assistant Professor in the Department of English at

 the University of Calgary.
 The author of two full-length poetry collections,

 fur(l) parachute and Myrmurs: An Exploded Sestina, Shannon edited and

 wrote the critical introduction to Planetary Noise: Selected Poetry of Erín